Keinta15/Magisk-iOS-Emoji/README.md

 ## Tested on
 - OnesPlus 8T (A13)
 - OnePlus 6
+- Reported working by user clickkz on OnePlus 10 Pro (Oxygen OS 13.1)
 - Reported working by user mrjshzk on Redmi Note 10 Pro (A13/AOSP)
 - Reported working by user phlexian on S22Ultra (OneUI 5.0 - S908B)

+## Troubleshooting
+If it doesn't work delete the font under Data/Files/(Random folder name)